evolutionlandorg/docs/overview/faq/apostle-related.md

 Competitive games such as PvE, PvP, siege, group warfare and national war require the participation of apostle.
 This part of the game is under development.

+## Can I send an Apostle to my friend?

+Yes, you can.
+Visit your Apostle's page and use "Gift" button to send to your friend's address.